 S corporations have the same basic advantages and disadvantages of C corporations, but they have special tax provisions.
 In a standard C corporation, the profits are taxed at the corporate level by the federal government.
 When the profits are distributed to the shareholders as dividends, they are once again taxed as income to the individual shareholder.
 By electing S corporation status, a corporation does not pay taxes on its profits, and taxes are only paid when dividends are distributed to shareholders as personal income.
 Thus, by choosing to use an S corporation, a business owner can avoid the often heavy "double-taxation" of a C corporation.

-Most states only require a corporation to have one director, however, many states require it to have several officers (traditionally a President, Vice-President, Treasurer, and Secretary).
+Most states only require a corporation to have one director; however, many states require several officers (traditionally a President, Vice-President, Treasurer, and Secretary).
 Depending on the state, the number of directors is also dictated by the number of shareholders, with many states requiring a minimum of three.

 Typically, states require the filing of the Articles of Incorporation, the initial franchise taxes, and corporate filing fees.
 LegalFilings can assist you in the filing of all necessary paperwork.
 You only need to prepare and file your Articles of Incorporation.